Thundercat Doesn't Even Feel Like Masturbating Anymore

 THUNDERCAT: Yes.

-VEITCH: Do you have a song that always puts you in a good mood without fail?
+VEITCH: I’m hearing it.
+Do you have a song that always puts you in a good mood without fail?

 THUNDERCAT: “Heart to Heart” by Kenny Loggins.
 Whenever I hear it, even if I’m in a store, I just throw whatever’s in my hands.
 You can just tell Kenny has been through a lot.
 It’s like, buddy, what number marriage is this?
 The first line of the song is, “You ain’t crazy.
 I ain’t gonna lie anymore.”
 It’s the best opening line I’ve ever heard to a song in my entire life.
 He’s like, “Alright, I’m gonna stop gas lighting you.”